 Teachers or parents desiring that a child be considered for an evaluation for special education services should contact their building principal to discuss their request and concerns.
-For further information regarding special education programs, procedures, or parent/guardian rights, please contact Mrs. Jaylee Swanson, Director of Special Education at (309) 792-2887 extension 3.
+For further information regarding special education programs, procedures, or parent/guardian rights, please contact Mrs. Jaylee Swanson, Director of Special Education at (309) 792-2887 option 3.

 Article XIV of the School Code of Illinois places responsibility on local school districts to provide and maintain appropriate and effective educational programs for all exceptional children who are residents of the district.
 A child is eligible for service if she or he needs special education and/or related services as a result of having one or more of the following characteristics or conditions: Deaf-Blindness, Deafness, Emotional Disability, Hearing Impairment, Cognitive Disability, Multiple Disabilities, Orthopedic Impairment, Other Health Impairment, Specific Learning Disability, Speech/Language Impairment, Speech/Language Pathology Services, Traumatic Brain Injury, and Visual Impairment.